leangjia/blender_docs/manual/physics/fluid/type/domain/guides.rst

 .. _bpy.ops.fluid.free_guides:

 Bake Guides, Free Guides
-   This option is only available when using the :ref:`Modular <bpy.types.FluidDomainSettings.cache_type>` cache type and when using *Effector* as the :ref:`Velocity Source<bpy.types.FluidDomainSettings.guide_source>`. *Bake Guides* writes vertex velocities of effector objects to disk.
+   This option is only available when using the :ref:`Modular <bpy.types.FluidDomainSettings.cache_type>` cache type and when using *Effector* as the :ref:`Velocity Source<bpy.types.FluidDomainSettings.guide_source>`.
+   *Bake Guides* writes vertex velocities of effector objects to drive.
    It is meant to be used before baking the fluid simulation.

    The progress will be displayed in the status bar.
-Pressing the :kbd:`Esc` button will pause the simulation.
+Pressing :kbd:`Esc` will pause the simulation.

    Once the simulation has been baked, the cache can be deleted by pressing *Free Guides*.
-It is possible to pause / resume a *Bake Guides* job.
+   It is possible to pause or resume a *Bake Guides* process.